Why is portion control so important on the Low FODMAP diet?

 What are the portion control rules around fruit?

 According to Dr. Sue Shepherd (the creator of the low FODMAP diet), you should not eat more than one serve of ‘suitable’ fruits per meal or sitting (4).
 One serve normally equals about one metric cup of cut up fruit, or one whole piece of fruit, such as one medium banana or medium orange (3 4).
 You can enjoy several serves of fruit per day as you like – but leave two to three hours between each serve (4).

-The Monash Univeristy Low FODMAP Diet app is a great resource for low FODMAP serving sizes.
+The Monash University Low FODMAP app is a great resource for low FODMAP serving sizes.
 Make sure you explore each food to find the recommended serving.
-You can eat multiple green rated foods for each meal and you can repeat the same foods throughout the day.
+You can eat multiple green rated foods for each meal and you can repeat the same foods through out the day.
 If you are repeating foods leave a few hours in between each serve.
 When it comes to fruit, remember to have one serve at a time and leave 2 to 3 hours between each serve.
-If you need guidance, make sure you consult a FODMAP trained dietitian to help you find your tolerance levels.
-For more helpful tips you can follow us on Facebook or sign up for our weekly newsletter.
+If you need guidance make sure you consult a FODMAP trained dietitian to help you find your tolerance levels.
+For more helpful tips you can follow us on Facebook or sign up to our weekly newsletter.
 Happy Eating!